 Prices: VND 80,000 – VND 250,000 ($4 – $12.5)

-Besides the bus, a motorbike is the most common mode of transportation to Vung Tau by the young locals.
-It takes around 2 - 3 hours to get to Vung Tau from Ho Chi Minh City.
+Besides the bus, a motorbike is the most common transportation for young locals to Vung Tau.
+It takes around 2 – 3 hours to get to Vung Tau from Ho Chi Minh City.

 Tan Son Nhat International Airport in Ho Chi Minh City provides the closest air link to Vung Tau.

 Apart from traveling on the ground, you can go by speedboat to Vung Tau.
-This service is available on a daily basis between Ho Chi Minh City and Vung Tau.
+This service is available daily between Ho Chi Minh City and Vung Tau.
 It takes about 1.5 hours to reach the destination.
-Some of the operators are Vina Express, Petro Pacific Express, and Greenlines.
+Some operators are Vina Express, Petro Pacific Express, and Greenlines.
 You can catch a boat from the Nha Rong Wharf in Ho Chi Minh City.

 Hours: 8 AM – 3:30 PM